According To Former Lions, A Winning Football Team Can Only Be Good For Columbia

-Forty years later, enter Al Bagnoli.
+Three decades later, enter Al Bagnoli.
 Jackson, who was familiar with Bagnoli’s coaching style, knew he would be able to turn the program around.
-“When I heard that he got the Columbia job, I was elated,” he said.
+“When I heard that he got the Columbia job, I was elated,” Jackson said.

-This team is also assured of their ability to win games.
-“We were excited to play the game, it’s just that when we walked off the field we were never on the winning side.
-These guys feel confident that they can go out and they can win at a game,” said Witkowski.
+Today’s Lions are also convinced of their ability to win games.
+“We were excited to play the game.
+It’s just that when we walked off the field, we were never on the winning side.
+These guys feel confident that they can go out and they can win a game,” said Witkowski.

 So there you have it: a recipe for success.
-Take a talented, charismatic coach, give him all the administrative and alumni support he requires, allow some time for him to change attitudes and recruit some new players, and voila!
+Take a talented and charismatic coach, give him all the administrative and alumni support he requires, allow some time for him to change attitudes and recruit some new players, and voila!
 Columbia’s first winning season since 1996.

 Sodl said, “I think we’re overall elated with the team’s success this season and with the job Al Bagnoli and his staff are doing.”